anton-kirschhock/TfsMigrationUtility.Prototype/README.md

   - File: Done
   - Folder: Done
 - Rename:
-  - File: Testing
+  - File: Done
-  - Folder: Testing
+  - Folder: Done
 - Branching:
-  - File: Testing
+  - File: Done
-  - Folder: Testing
+  - Folder: Done
 - Rollback:
-  - File: Not started
+  - File: Done => if the rollback uses Delete, Add or Rename
-  - Folder: Not started
+  - Folder: Done => if the rollback uses Delete, Add or Rename
 - Merge:
-  - File: Not started
+  - File: Unknown
-  - Folder: Not started
+  - Folder: Unknown

 #Contributing
 Help is always welcome!
 If you know something which can help development, Shoot!